Acts 4

 Acts 4 is the fourth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 The book containing this chapter is anonymous but early Christian tradition affirmed that Luke composed this book as well as the Gospel of Luke.
-This chapter records the aftermath of a healing by Simon Peter and his preaching in Solomon's Portico, that Sanhedrin arrested the apostles, but had to let them go.
+This chapter records the Sanhedrin's arrest and subsequent release of the apostles in the aftermath of a healing by Simon Peter and his preaching in Solomon's Portico in the Temple in Jerusalem.

 Text

-The original text was written in Koine Greek and is divided into 37 verses.
+The original text was written in Koine Greek.
+This chapter is divided into 37 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: